To Get Digital Marketing Services, Visit Our New Website

 Daud Kamal as a Translator

 Daud Kamal had translated the Urdu literature books into English.
-He had translated the works of Faiz Ahmed Faiz and Mirza Ghalib.
+He translated the works of Faiz Ahmed Faiz and Mirza Ghalib.

 Achievements